So you want to become an author…

 Regardless, you want your manuscript to be of the highest editorial quality you can make it.

 - Learn the craft and hone your skills.
 Rigorously study writing, do exercises, write stories.
 It can all pay off.
 Just as with physical exercise, the more the better, but anything is better than nothing.

 - Recognize that writing well is much harder and more involved than you ever dreamed.
 If you thought writing was merely a hobby, this realization could crush you.
-So, to push through, remember why you wanted to become an author in the first place: You have a message, and people need to hear it.
+So, to push through, remember why you wanted to become a writer in the first place: You have a message, and people need to hear it.